PRISM (reactor): UK interest in PRISM - 2012

 In October 2011, The Independent reported that the UK Nuclear Decommissioning Authority (NDA) and senior advisers within the Department of Energy and Climate Change (DECC) had asked for technical and financial details of the PRISM, partly as a means of reducing the country's plutonium stockpile.
 In July 2012, GEH submitted a feasibility report to the NDA showing that the PRISM could provide a cost-effective way of quickly dealing with the UK's plutonium stockpile.
 The feasibility report includes an assessment from the consultancy firm DBD Limited suggesting there are "no fundamental impediment(s)" to the licensing of the PRISM in the UK.

 A 2012 Guardian article pointed out that a new generation of fast reactors such as the PRISM "could dispose of the waste problem, reducing the threat of radiation and nuclear proliferation, and at the same time generate vast amounts of low-carbon energy".
 David J. C. MacKay, chief scientist at the DECC, was quoted as saying that British plutonium contains enough energy to run the country's electricity grid for 500 years.

 Recent announcements of planned expansion of nuclear power in the UK have made no reference to PRISM.

 Possible role in the Versatile Test Reactor program

 In 2018 PRISM was selected by Battelle Energy Alliance to support the DOE decision making on the Versatile Test Reactor (VTR) program.
 In February 2019, DOE expected to complete the initial stage of deciding whether to proceed with the VTR within a few weeks.
 The VTR program was scrapped in 2022.

+Evolution into Natrium

+In 2020, GE Hitachi partnered with TerraPower to develop the Natrium reactor, which incorporates PRISM's 840 MWt pool-type sodium-cooled architecture.
+This design replaces waste recycling with a once-through HALEU metallic fuel system and adds a molten salt energy storage island.